audreyemmely/graph-teory/dijkstra/README.md

 This input can be done interactively via the terminal, or via a text file.

 ### About the output
 The output will consist of one line, in the format s -> ... -> v -> ... -> t.
 Where s is the initial vertex and t is the destination, in addition to i vertices that make up the path between them.
-If there is no path between s and t in the input graph, the output will be ```No path```.
+If there is no path between s and t in the input graph, the output will be ```Nao existe caminho``` (path does not exist).

+### Example